PersonaMark: Personalized LLM watermarking for model protection and user attribution: Method

 We mainly use dependency syntax analysis to represent sentence structure information.
 The analysis results of dependency grammar help to deepen the understanding of sentence structure and meaning, thereby improving the execution efficiency of NLP tasks and providing a foundation for sentence structure encoding in this paper's task.
 The key advantage of dependency grammar lies in its cross linguistic applicability, especially for languages that have significant structural differences from inflectional languages such as English.
 The sentence structure extractor takes a sentence as input, analyzes the syntax structures, and generates a dependency tree.
 With each words in the sentence denoted with a dependency tag, the sentence structure extractor gives a string as output, which contains a sequence representing the corresponding sentence's structure.

 Extracting structure at the sentence level can better maintain the diversity of the text.
 The watermark information in this article is achieved through selective sampling of candidate sentences, without removing any words from the vocabulary, thus fully preserving the diversity at the lexical level.
 At the same time, the representation space of sentence structure is enormous.
 Even if some candidate structures are permanently removed, compared to word based approaches, the removed part of the sentences occupies a relatively small proportion of the overall potential sentence structure space.
 We set the structural threshold to 5, and adds watermarks to sentences with word lengths exceeding 5.
 If the sentence is short and the sentence structure space is small, rejecting some sentence structures may cause greater damage to the quality of the text.
 In terms of vocabulary size, if it is 65024 for a LLM, a segmentation of the vocabulary will make it reduce to 32512.
 This greatly reduces vocabulary diversity.
-Based on dependency syntax analysis, there are around 45 common dependency syntax labels.
-With a threshold of 5 when not considering the punctuation mark "punch", there are ${45^{5}}$ candidate sets in the sentence structure space based on dependency syntax analysis, with a large selectable spaces.
+Taking a mainstream dependency parsing system, spaCy\footnote{https://spacy.io/} as example, there are around 45 common dependency syntax labels based on dependency syntax analysis(`en\_core\_web\_sm').
+With a threshold of 5 when not considering the punctuation mark "punch", there are ${45^{5}}$ candidate sets in the sentence structure space based on dependency syntax analysis.
+Although the actual sentence structure possibilities are constrained by linguistic rules and semantic plausibility, the range of selectable options remains substantial when considering Martin Cutts' recommendation that the average sentence length should ideally fall between 15 and 20 words\cite{cutts_what_2020}.
 The vast sentence structure space is much larger than the candidate word space, providing a solid foundation for imperceptible addition of watermark information and maintenance of text quality.